albrechtf/mcf2pdf/README.md

 a Java Runtime (1.6.0 or newer) is installed and the Java Executable is on your PATH.
 Ask Google if you do not know what this means.

-If you get an error like "Java Heap Space", there is not enough memory for the page rendering.
-This is mostly due to a too high DPI setting.
-Well, as you seem to be an expert to use this option, you won't have any problems to adjust the startup script (see chapter 2) to set higher memory levels for Java, will you?
+If you get an error like "Java Heap Space" or OutOfMemoryException, there is not enough memory for the page rendering.
+Adjust the startup script (see chapter 2) to set higher memory  levels for Java.
+You can find memory settings in the line containing `MCF2PDF_JAVA_OPTS=...`.
+Increase the option `-Xmx128M` e.g. to 512M.

 ## Legal Stuff (Disclaimer)